NICK HORVAT

 David Kotyza, tennis coach

 “Tennis is a game played with the racket and won with head and heart.
-Hitting the ball into the right spot is the easier part.
+Hitting the ball into the right spot is the easy part.
 The real struggle is always within us.
 Doing the quality work for longer periods of time, putting yourself in a difficult situation and making changes from within yourself, that’s the hard part.
-My job as a coach is to analyze the situation and address the changes that has to be made, but that’s for me an easy part.
-Putting myself together with a player at the level of commitment for doing the right things every single day towards actually making those changes, that’s the hard part.
-It’s always the mind that is making the difference”. – Nick
+My job as a coach is to analyze the situation and address the changes that should be made in order to achieve the best results.
+My privilege, as someone who has coached numerous young players, is not only watching them improve their skill and win matches, but also grow into more resilient people who go on to achieve big things later in life.
+It is the training of the mind that makes all the difference.
+How do I help players do that?
+By committing to our common goal and doing the right (and the difficult!) things every single training session in order to reach that goal.” – Nick

 MY COACHING PRINCIPLES